OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 Performance
 -----------

-The performance of the algorithms was tested on two moderate size point cloud.
+The performance of the algorithms was tested on two moderate size point clouds.

 The first test was done on a point cloud of 1.1 M points created from drone images.
 The average distance among points is 2 cm.
 The test was run with five different